edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

         5. In the **Match value** option, type either of the following values:

-            -   **Count - Disabled:** Type the value that will be compared against the value associated with the request element identified by the variable selected in step a.
+            -   **Count Option - Disabled:** Type the value that will be compared against the value associated with the request element identified by the variable selected in step a.
-            -   **Count - Enabled:** Type the number of instances that a match must be found within a single request.
+            -   **Count Option - Enabled:** Type the number of instances that a match must be found within a single request.

                 For example, if you are counting the `Set-Cookie` header, then this numerical value determines the number of times that the `Set-Cookie` header must be found within a request.